humdrum-tools/vhv-documentation/humdrum/invisible_rests/index.md

 durations of the measure.

-These three colorizations can be used with the `show spaces` RDF, and each will supercede the global invisible rests color for their type of rest.
+These three colorizations can be used with the `show spaces` RDF, and each will supersede the global invisible rests color for their type of rest.